 |Suggested Tank Size:||10 gallons for 2 specimens and 20 gallons or more for 3 to 5 specimens|

 Variatus Platies happens to be some of the best cold-water fish I can recommend for beginners because they are hardy and not so picky about water parameters.
-Apart from the fact that they can be kept without a heater in water with room temperature, they are also peaceful enough to get along with all the fish species with a similar temperament so they naturally qualify for a community fish tank.
+Apart from the fact that they can be kept without a heater, they are also peaceful enough to get along with all fish species with a similar temperament.
+This naturally makes them an excellent fit for community tank setups.

 Another quality that makes the Variatus Platy a good subtropical fish for a beginner hobbyist is that it will eat almost all offered foods.

-These fish might also eat the soft algae that have found their way in the fish tank but don’t expect them to work well as an algae eater.
+These fish might also eat soft algae but don’t expect them to work well as an algae eater.

 Still, get them a reasonably sizable aquarium with ample swimming space.

-Include live aquatic plants as well but mind that you need to limit driftwood because it may affect the water’s acidity a little too much for this fish species to feel.
+Include live aquatic plants as well but mind that you need to limit driftwood because it may affect the water’s acidity a little too much.

 Variatus Platies are livebearers meaning they won’t do well in acidic water.